haitao-t/AI_restaurant_recommender_Agent/README.md

     # Optional: Override default LLM model for general tasks
     # DEFAULT_LLM_MODEL="gpt-4o-mini"
     ```

+    **API Keys Setup:**
-    *   Get a Google Maps API key from the [Google Cloud Console](https://console.cloud.google.com/apis/library/places-backend.googleapis.com).
-Ensure the Places API is enabled.
+    * Google Maps API key: Create or access from the [Google Cloud Console](https://console.cloud.google.com/apis/library/places-backend.googleapis.com).
+Make sure the Places API is enabled for your project.
-    *   Get an OpenAI API key from the [OpenAI Platform](https://platform.openai.com/).
+    * OpenAI API key: Generate from the [OpenAI Platform](https://platform.openai.com/) by creating an account and navigating to the API keys section.

 ## Usage